First, here’s where to find maple syrup online if you’re unable to find it locally…

 - It’s divine in the homemade applesauce recipe in the Nourishing Traditions cookbook!
 (Tastes like the best apple pie you’ve ever had!
 I feel so rich when we still have some jars of this in the freezer.)

-- I’ve also put it on top of yogurt or I used it in my baked soaked oatmeal recipe.
+- I’ve also put it on top of yogurt or I used it in my baked soaked oatmeal recipe or in this superfood stovetop oatmeal.

 - Oooh, when looking for a picture to use on this post, I saw a picture of “maple banana bread” – doesn’t that sound yummy?!
 It would be easy to just replace the sugar in a banana bread recipe with Maple Syrup!